King4erik/C-Keylogger/README.md

 # C-Keylogger
 A keylogger made using C++ of windows.

+For now, it is more of a proof of concept, but it works.

+The program output will be captured only if you mkdir in "../output/Keys.txt" or you can change the code yourself.

 # Features (for now):
 - Logs keystrokes to keys.txt
 - Uses windows API LowLevelKeyboardProc to capture keystrokes